Post Settlement Funding – Get Your Money Right Away

 Balanced Bridge does not offer pre-settlement funding solutions for Attorneys at this time.
 We do offer post settlement funding; meaning, once your case has settled or concluded, and you are owed a settlement, we can offer you a settlement advance (if you qualify).
 But no, we do not offer pre-settlement funding options at this time.

-Class Action Lawsuit funding is a non-recourse transaction.
+Our funding Solutions are a non-recourse transaction.
 This means you don’t need to worry about what might happen if the defendant suddenly can’t pay your settlement award — we accept all risk of non-payment, meaning that you will still get to keep the money from your settlement advance if the defendant goes bankrupt or is unable to pay for whatever reason.

 Fast, Hassle Free Application